ThereGoesMySanity/osuMissAnalyzer/README.md

 ## AutoHotKey script

-The [AutoHotKey script](https://github.com/ThereGoesMySanity/osuMissAnalyzer/blob/missAnalyzer/OsuMissAnalyzer/OsuMiss.ahk) in the repository lets you view your last saved replay.
+The [AutoHotKey script](https://github.com/ThereGoesMySanity/osuMissAnalyzer/blob/missAnalyzer/OsuMissAnalyzer/OsuMiss.ahk) in the repository lets you view your most recent replay.

-The way it works is that after you complete a map, scroll down and click "Save replay" and exit the score screen.
-Then, if you have the script running, you can hit Alt+R and it'll open that replay.
+The way it works is that after you complete a map, if you have the script running, you can hit Alt+R and it'll open that replay.
 Make sure the script file is in the same directory as the OsuMissAnalyzer.exe.